Dawit2119/Request-Response-Flutter-Node-App/ReadMe.md

-# Flutter-Frontend for packages type 'flutter get packages' in command line
+# Frontend -->Flutter, to install packages type 'flutter get packages' in command line
-# Node Backend for packages type 'npm i'
+# Backend -->Node,to install packages type 'npm i'
 # The app takes requests of users and takes response from admin